TechCoderJoe/UniFiProtectG4Doorbell/README.md

 # UniFiProtectG4Doorbell
 ## Overview
+**This project is now obsolete.** The functionality to adjust Doorbell volume and change the ringtone has been officially added to the UniFi Protect UI in UniFi Protect Application 5.3.38.
+For more details, please refer to the [release notes](https://community.ui.com/releases/UniFi-Protect-Application-5-3-38/58a6ccdd-16de-46cb-94fe-6922fcd2e9fc).

-The UniFiProtectG4Doorbell project is designed to interact with and manage UniFi Protect G4 Doorbell systems.
+The UniFiProtectG4Doorbell project was designed to interact with and manage UniFi Protect G4 Doorbell systems.
 This project is divided into several parts, including data models, services, and testing modules, ensuring a well-structured and maintainable codebase.

 ## Project Structure
 * **UniFiProtectG4Doorbell.sln**: The main solution file for the project.